ashujoshi6350/debouncing/README.md

 # debouncing
-button click will work only if there is a delay of 5 seconds between 2 clicks.
+button click will work only after a delay of 5 seconds between 2 clicks.